Cottage Cheese — Yogurt Plus

 Instructions

-- The next day, bring the pot to 100°F ever so slowly over low heat (about a degree every minute for 15-20 minutes), stirring every few minutes to break up the curds on the bottom of the pan so they won’t burn.
+• After 24 hours or when you see a thick curd has formed, bring the pot to 100°F. Do it ever so slowly over low heat (about a degree every minute – 15-20 minutes), stirring every few minutes to break up the curds on the bottom of the pan so they won’t burn.
 You will know it’s done when the whey separates from the curd and you see soft fluffy curds floating.
 The whey is a clear yellowish liquid.
-If you are not seeing any whey you can take it to 102-103°F and hold it for a minute or two until you see a little whey in the mixture and clouds of white.
+If you are not seeing any whey you can take it to 102-103 F° and hold it for a minute or two until you see a little whey in the mixture and clouds of white.